 Together We Build Strong Minds!

 Bensalem Township School District operates six elementary schools (K‑6), two middle schools (7–8), and one high school (9–12).
 The District provides a wide array of options and opportunities for our students, and we are proud of our successes.
 Bensalem Proud, Bensalem Strong!

 Bristol Borough is an historic river community located 22 miles north of Philadelphia.
 The community has a great deal of pride in the people who make Bristol a vibrant place to live.
 The Bristol Borough School District, with a student population of 1250 students, builds upon this enthusiasm with a rich multi-cultural student population.

 Bristol Township School District has six schools (3 elementary, 2 middle and 1 high school) with approximately 6300 students.
 At each grade level, the District has implemented a curriculum that will help equip students to be good citizens, knowledgeable employees and effective leaders.
 We support every student, every day!

-Central Bucks is the third largest school district in Pennsylvania, with approximately 18,400 students in 15 elementary schools, five middle schools and three high schools.
-The district comprises nine municipalities: the boroughs of Chalfont, Doylestown, and New Britain; and townships of Buckingham, Doylestown, New Britain, Plumstead, Warrington, and Warwick.
+Central Bucks is the third largest school district in Pennsylvania, with approximately 18,400 students in 15 elementary schools, 5 middle schools and 3 high schools.
+The district includes the boroughs of Chalfont, Doylestown, and New Britain and townships of Buckingham, Doylestown, New Britain, Plumstead, Warrington, and Warwick.